 Do I need to wear a face mask in China?

-Wearing face masks is required on public transportation.
+Wearing face masks is required on public places and transportation.